SI 2019 Development of the American Economy

 Walker Hanlon, Northwestern University and NBER

-Taylor Jaworski, University of Colorado at Boulder and NBER
+Taylor Jaworski, University of Colorado Boulder and NBER

 Spillover Effects of IP Protection in the Interwar Aircraft Industry